rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 #### 2. Data Flow and User Actions
 **Recipe Creation**
-   - Users fill in a form with recipe data (title, ingredients, instructions)
+   - Users fill in a form with recipe data (title, ingredients, instructions).
-   - The data is sent to the backend via a POST request and saved in SQLite
+   - The data is sent to the backend via a POST request and saved in SQLite.
-   - On submit, the recipe is saved in the SQLite database and shown on the main page
+   - On submit, the recipe is saved in the SQLite database and shown on the main page.

-**View and Edit Recipe**
+**View, Edit and Delete Recipe**
-   - Users can click a recipe card to view its details (fetched by recipe ID)
+   - Users can click a recipe card to view its details (fetched by recipe ID).
-   - Edit and delete buttons allow updating or removing the recipe from the database
+   - Edit and delete buttons allow updating or removing the recipe from the database.

-**Optional Future Features**
-   - Filtering or searching recipes by keyword
-   - Favoriting or bookmarking recipes
-   - Adding recipe tags or categories????

 #### 3. User permission and access control
 - In the current version of Makunote, there is no user authentication or account system.